-Those who have two or more symptoms of COVID-19 must stay home and contact 811 to determine whether COVID-19 testing is required.
-If COVID-19 testing is required, individuals must follow Public Health advice for returning to school.
-If testing is not required, they can return once fever (with no medications) and other symptoms have been resolved for 24 hours or if they have been directed to do so by a health care professional.
-If tested, Public Health will inform the individual or parent (when a student is involved) when isolation may be lifted.
+Public Health will inform the individual or parent (when a student is involved) of the self-isolation requirements.
 See the following website for information: https://www2.gnb.ca/content/dam/gnb/Departments/h-s/pdf/en/CDC/PosterCL.pdf

 Note: Students or school personnel who have been identified by their primary care provider as having asthma, seasonal allergies or who suffer from chronic runny nose/nasal congestion are not required to be excluded based on these symptoms.